fiddlecube/fiddlecube-sdk/README.md

 # FiddleCube - Generate golden evaluation datasets for RAG
-Evaluate your LLM before each prompt or RAG upgrade is deployed using a golden dataset.
-A diverse set of queries and their ideal responses to benchmark your LLM.
+FiddleCube generates a golden dataset to evaluate your LLM.
+Test the LLM with the golden dataset before pushing any prompt or RAG upgrades.
 Jump to: [Ensuring diversity and correctness](ensuring-diversity-and-correctness)

 ## Quickstart